Linda K Sienkiewicz

 Self examination isn’t easy.
 Writing about it is even harder.
 Nancy Owen Nelson was an army brat whose military father struggled with depression and alcoholism.
 She says about her family … Continue reading >>

-Filed Under: Books, Grief and Loss Tagged With: depression, memoir, nonfiction, suicide
+Filed Under: Books and Reviews, Grief and Loss Tagged With: depression, memoir, nonfiction, suicide

 What, Why, How: Cindy Hampel